The Atheist Bible, CC-BY Fabian M. Suchanek

 Hindu prayers in Bali, Indonesia

-We have seen that one of the factors that contribute to the psychological well-being of an individual is a mechanism to cope with life’s ups and downs9.
-That is, in times of insecurity, the individual needs a strategy to follow.
-Religion provides one such strategy in the form of prayer (or other ways of approaching the supernatural, which can include meditation).
+We have seen that one of the factors that contributes to the psychological well-being of an individual is the ability to cope with life’s ups and downs10.
+Religion provides one such mechanism for weathering times of insecurity in the form of prayer (or other ways of approaching the supernatural such as meditation).

-A prayer can also give the adherents the impression that they can somehow influence their future.
-It gives them a subjective sense of control over events2.
-Even if that is an illusion, it still helps people cope with their fate.
-Psychological experiments show that people can withstand more pain if they have a button that stops the pain — even if that button does not work.
-This phenomenon is known as the “Illusion of Control”17.
+Prayer can also give adherents the impression that they can somehow influence their future, granting tahem a subjective sense of control over events2.
+Even if that control is purely imaginary , it still helps people cope with uncertainty.
+Psychological experiments show that people can withstand more pain if they have a button nearby that can stop the pain — even if that button does not work.
+This phenomenon is known as the “Illusion of Control”26.
 Prayer is thus an effective strategy to lower one’s anxiety.

 Finally, just the belief that prayer is effective may already bring about the desired effect.
 For example, if a person suffers from a psychosomatic illness, and if that person prays for betterment, then the illness may indeed abate.
-This phenomenon is known as the “Placebo Effect”20, and prayer is one of the classical application cases.
-Prayer can thus have effects beyond the mental.
+This phenomenon is known as the placebo effect29, and prayer is a classic example.
+Prayer can thus have effects even beyond mental health.

 Acts of worship improve the mortal, not the god.